 Each PBG restricted stock unit (RSU) will be adjusted so that its holder will be entitled to receive, upon settlement, a number of shares of PepsiCo common stock equal to the number of shares of PBG common stock subject to the PBG RSU multiplied by the PBG Per Share Stock Consideration.
 PBG performance-based RSUs will be converted into PepsiCo RSUs based on 100% target achievement, and, following conversion, will remain subject to continued service of the holder.
 Each PBG RSU held by a non-employee director will vest and be canceled at the merger date, and, in exchange for cancellation of the PBG RSU, the holder will receive the PBG Per Share Stock Consideration for each share of PBG common stock subject to the PBG RSU.
-For purposes of the unaudited pro forma condensed combined financial information at September 5, 2009, PBG's outstanding 4.2 million of RSUs are converted into 2.7 million of PepsiCo RSUs.
+For purposes of the unaudited pro forma condensed combined financial information at June 13, 2009, PBG's outstanding 4.2 million of RSUs are converted into 2.8 million of PepsiCo RSUs.

-Each cash-settled PAS RSU will be canceled in exchange for the PAS Cash Election Price, or fair market value (as determined by PAS' management resources and compensation committee), on the date of the change in control of a share of PAS common stock subject to each PAS RSU, pursuant to the applicable plans and agreements.
+Each cash-settled PAS RSU will be canceled in exchange for the PAS Cash Election Price.
 Each PAS restricted share will be converted into either the PAS Per Share Stock Consideration or the PAS Cash Election Price, at the election of the holder, with the same proration procedures applicable to PAS stockholders described above.
-At October 3, 2009, PAS had 0.4 million unvested RSUs and 3.2 million restricted shares.
+At June 13, 2009, PAS had 0.4 million unvested RSUs and 3.2 million restricted shares.

-Pursuant to the terms of PBG's executive retention arrangements, PBG equity awards granted to certain executives prior to the merger will vest immediately upon a qualifying termination of the executive's employment except for certain PBG executive officers whose equity awards will vest immediately at the effective time of the merger pursuant to the terms of PepsiCo's executive retention agreements.
-Each PAS equity award granted prior to August 4, 2009 will vest immediately at the effective time of the merger pursuant to the original terms of the awards.
+Pursuant to the terms of PBG's executive retention arrangements, PBG equity awards granted to certain executives prior to the merger will vest immediately upon a qualifying termination of the executive's employment.
+Each PAS equity award granted prior to August 4, 2009 will vest immediately at the effective time of the merger pursuant to the original terms of the awards